jamesmcm/jamesmcm.github.io/content/blog/2025-06-27-no-ipv4/index.md

 scarcity of IPv4 addresses.
 So many Internet Service Providers (ISPs) will apply this again internally - this is called Carrier Grade NAT (CG-NAT).
-The concept is identical, only instead of it being a home router NATting many local devices, it is instead an ISP router NATting many home routers (which themselves still have their own NATting of local devices).
+The concept is identical, only instead of it being a home router NATing many local devices, it is instead an ISP router NATing many home routers (which themselves still have their own NATing of local devices).

 Depending on how many IPv4 addresses an ISP owns and is willing to